genixpro/reliascript/README.md

 At the same time, you can avoid having data validation getting duplicated in hundreds of places throughout your code, as some extra cautious teams sometimes do.
-When the type system has seen a particular value has already been tested against a constraint, it doesn’t need to repeat it.
+When the type system has seen a particular value has already been tested against a pattern, it doesn’t need to repeat it.

 ## Kinds

 Kinds are a little bit closer to what you might see in a traditional type system.
-Where as Patterns are meant to define the shape that your data takes at a low-level, a Kind is meant to imply more of a high level interpretation of the data.
+Where as Constraints are meant to define the shape that your data takes at a low-level, a Kind is meant to imply more of a high level interpretation of the data.
 A Kind can be used to distinguish between two different groups of variables which can otherwise take on similar values.
 For example, you don't want to confuse an